It's like Oprah works here, only she's twenty-one, throws barbs, and knows the place like a heartbeat.

 (tenth grocery aisle)

-I overhear a woman talking to someone, maybe an older woman.
-I continue stocking cans, crouched down, while I'm supposed to be keeping the aisles tidy and caught up.
+Overhearing a woman talking to someone, maybe an older woman, I continue stocking cans.

 “He comes to the restaurant, for breakfast mostly,” she says.
 “I think when he wants to eat alone.”